 - While that is starting to bubble, in your stand mixer whisk together the flour, olive oil, and salt.

-- Attache the dough hook to the stand mixer and turn on low, add in the yeast mixture to the bowl.
+- Attach the dough hook to the stand mixer and turn on medium low, add in the yeast mixture to the bowl.

 - Let it go in the stand mixer for 3-5 minutes to knead the dough.

-- Cover the bowl and set in a warm place to let it rise for 1 hour.
+- Cover the bowl with a towel and set in a warm place to let it rise for 1 hour.
+Or until it doubles in size.

 - While that rises, defrost the frozen spinach in a bowl of warm water for 20 minutes.

-- Squeeze the excess water from the spinach and add it to a medium mixing bowl.
+- Squeeze the excess water from the spinach.
+I like to add it to a salad spinner and spin the water out.

-- Stir in lemon juice, salt, pepper, onion, and canola oil.
-This will be very lemon-y and salty but it will balance out once the dough is wrapped around it.
+- In a mixing bowl add the spinach, lemon juice, salt, pepper, onion, and canola oil.
+(This will be very lemon-y and salty but it will balance out once the dough is wrapped around it.)

-- Once the dough has risen for 1 hour, punch it down and separate it into 16 equal pieces.
+- Once the dough has risen for 1 hour, punch it down and cut it in half.
+Cut in half again for 4 equal pieces.
+Cut in half again to get 8 pieces.
+Then once more until you have16 equal pieces of dough.

 - Roll out 1 small ball of dough into a circle.
 It should be about 4 inches in diameter.
 You can do this with a rolling pin or press with your hands and a small bit of flour.